 Regardless of all the useful data that you can track within your business, one of the most valuable forms of data actually comes from somewhere outside your corporation - it comes from your customers.

-In order to understand what customer data is, and how you can use it to improve your own strategies and processes, we've put together some tips for methods of collecting customer data.
+In order to understand what customer data is, and how you can use it to improve your own strategies and processes, we've put together some tips for methods of collecting this valuable information.

 Customer data sounds deceivingly simplistic, but the reality is that it can actually mean a wide range of data that you can gather about your customers.